Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight

-\item \textbf{Unified training.} We propose an end-to-end interleaved training strategy that unifies planner and world-model instances within a single autoregressive backbone, jointly optimizing discretized action prediction and visual reconstruction to tightly align imagination with control.
+\item \textbf{Unified training.} We introduce an end-to-end interleaved training strategy that unifies planner and world-model instances within one autoregressive backbone, jointly optimizing discretized action prediction and visual reconstruction to tightly align imagination with control.

-\item \textbf{Hierarchical memory.} We introduce a hierarchical memory mechanism that fuses short-term perceptual details and longer-term trajectory context through similarity-based retrieval and temporal weighting, enabling stable and coherent predictions over extended navigation horizons.
+\item \textbf{Hierarchical memory.} We develop a hierarchical memory mechanism that fuses short-term perceptual cues with longer-term trajectory context via similarity-based retrieval and temporal weighting, enabling stable and coherent predictions over extended horizons.